brettkromkamp/contextualise/README.rst

     * Debugger is active!
     * Debugger PIN: 521-258-444

-Opening the browser and navigating to ``http://127.0.0.1:5000/`` should result in showing the application's *welcome* page.
+Opening the browser and navigating to ``http://127.0.0.1:5000/`` should result in showing the application's *Welcome* page.

 .. image:: resources/welcome-page.png
-   :alt: The Contextualise welcome page
+   :alt: The Contextualise Welcome page

 Flask's built-in server is not suitable for production purposes.
 Take a look at Flask's own `documentation
 <https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment>`_ for properly running a Flask application in